risk-first/website/docs/thinking/Consider-Payoff.md

 Lots of software projects end up in a phase of "release paralysis" - wanting things to be perfect before you show them to customers.
 But sometimes this places too much emphasis on preserving reputation over getting paying customers.
 Also, getting real customers is [meeting reality](Glossary.md#meet-reality) and will probably surface new [hidden risks](Glossary.md#hidden-risk) that are missing from the analysis.

+## Manipulating The Payoff

-The important take-away here is that you don't have to accept the dilemma as stated.
+An important take-away here is that you don't have to accept the dilemma as stated.
 You can change the actions to improve the payoff, and [meet reality more gradually](Meeting-Reality#the-cost-of-meeting-reality):

  - Start a closed [beta test](../practices/Glossary-Of-Practices.md#beta-test) with a group of friendly customers
  - Use [feature toggles](../practices/Glossary-Of-Practices.md#feature-toggle) to release only some components of the software
  - [Dog-food](../practices/Glossary-Of-Practices.md#dog-fooding) the software internally so you can find out whether it's useful in its current state.

-The diagram above shows our decision as _moves on the [Risk Landscape](../thinking/Glossary.md#risk-landscape)_.
-Whether you "Go Live" first, or "UAT" first makes a difference to where you will end up.
-Is there a further action you can take to get you from the "Dead End" to the "Goal"?
-Perhaps.
+A second approach is to improve the payoff of the losing outcomes.
+Here are some examples:

+ - Even if my Software-as-a-Service business goes bust, ideally I'll have learnt a lot for my next business and made some important industry contacts.
+ - If I take a job on a project using React, then even if the job doesn't work out, I'll have learnt React.
+ - TODO - another example.

 **See:** The [Purpose of the Development Team](../bets/Purpose-Development-Team.md) article contains further examples of software bets.

 ## Summing Up

 In this section, we've looked at how bets worked, discussed terms like _stake_, _payoff_ and _expected value_ and applied them to software development.